wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 A: As far as I know, this is just some spam.
 I have not received any complaints about it and there are lots of 5 star ratings for the most recent versions.
 You can help by ratings the plugin and saying if it is broken or not.

 == Screenshots ==
-1. Settings Page
-2. Disable Plugin Updates
+1. Disable Updates Globally
+2. Other Settings
-3. Disable Plugins Individually
+3. Disable Plugin Updates
+4. Disable Theme Updates
+5. Screen Options
+6. Help Tab

 == Installation ==
 Installing Disable Updates Manager.